Generic Name: risedronate (RIS-e-DROE-nate)

 Actonel is used for:

-Treating and preventing osteoporosis (weak bones) in certain patients.
+Treating and preventing osteoporosis in women who have been through menopause.
 It may also be used for other conditions as determined by your doctor.

 Actonel is a bisphosphonate.
 It works by slowing bone loss.

 - you are allergic to any ingredient in Actonel